 - If you make yourself something — tea, a sandwich, a stiff cocktail — offer to make her one, too.

 - Take her side in family squabbles whenever possible.
-If you sense a family squabble might happen, discuss it beforehand to get on the same page.
+If you sense a family fight might happen, discuss it beforehand to get on the same page.
 Then, talk about how you’ll mount your defense together.

 - Keep your promises.